 Unlike many of the groups of people in other parts of the United States, and even in other parts of Florida, who began to rely heavily on corn and other crops, the Tequesta took advantage of the bounty of the sea.
 Having to spend less time working crops meant that there was more time for things like art and religion, and complex social structures developed.
 At the mouth of the Miami River, a village developed, and nearby a still-not-well-understood feature now called the Miami Circle was constructed.

 The arrival of European explorers to the area in the 16th century was the beginning of the end for Florida's native peoples.
-Diseases like smallpox and measles swept through native populations in epidemic proportions, and by the mid-1700s, virtually all of the area's indigenous people had been wiped out.
+Diseases like smallpox and measles swept through native populations in epidemic proportions.
+By the mid-1700s, virtually all of the area's indigenous people had been wiped out.

 Around this time, Creeks from neighboring Georgia and Alabama began to expand into what is today Florida, eventually giving rise to tribes like the Seminole and Miccosukee.